Instructions for Financial Projection Tool

 – Miscellaneous

-If you receive additional offerings beyond the age groupings, place that amount in Miscellaneous.
 The total for the age range giving and the other incomes should be equal to the total income for the church for the 12-month period.

-Next, you need to have the total expenses for the 12-month period you are using for your projection.
-The final number you need to enter is the total cash on hand.
+You will then need to have the total expenses for the 12-month period you are using for your projection.

 – Growth of giving units by percentage

-– Additional income amounts by dollar amount
+– Additional Income amounts by dollar amount

 – The rate of return on investment by percentage

-– A percentage of investment you will use each year
+– A percentage of investment you will use each year.

 – Growth rate of expenditures by percentage